linto-ai/linto-platform-nlp-extractive-summarization/README.md

 </details>

 6 If running under `SERVICE_MODE=http`, navigate to `http://localhost/docs` or `http://localhost/redoc` in your browser, to explore the REST API interactively.
 See the examples for how to query the API.
+If running under `SERVICE_MODE=task`, plese refers to the individual section in the end of this README.

 ## Specification for `http://localhost/extsumm/{lang}`